GhadaBenAbdeslem/android-sample-dualvideoplayer/README.md

 This example demonstrates how to reproduce videos in two different displays simultaneously in Android.
 For this purpose, a custom video player is used.

-This application allows navigation in the Android file system to search for desired video files to be reproduced.
-You can select the destination screen of the video to be played.
+The application allows navigation in the Android file system to search for desired video files to be reproduced.
+A preview of the selected video file is displayed at the right side of the application, allowing you to reproduce it in full-screen mode using the change to full-screen button and choose the destination display.

 Demo requirements
 -----------------